flofields/Florence_Putnam_Lab_Notebook/_posts/2025-08-08-ENCORE-Priming-Mdec-Tagseq-NCBI-SRA-Upload.md

 ﻿---
 LAYOUT: post
-TITLE: ENCORE NVBI SRA upload of Mdec Taqseq
+TITLE: Workflow ENCORE Priming SRA upload of Madracis decactis
-CATEGORY: [ Protocol ]
+CATEGORY: [ Protocol, Tagseq ]
 TAG: [ Madracis decactis, Bioinformatics Tagseq, NCBI SRA, sequences ]
 ---

-# ENCORE Mdec Tagseq SRA upload TO NCBI
+# ENCORE Priming Mdec Tagseq SRA upload TO NCBI

-This post details the NCBI Sequence Read Archive upload for the Tagseq data of ENCORE Pi-TPC experiment.
-The github repo with the data from that project can be found [here](https://github.com/hputnam/Bermuda_PICurve_TPC.git).
-Summary of the extraction protocol can be found [here](https://github.com/flofields/ENCORE_Transcriptomes/blob/3d9f7151e80add1718b7148b2424f8f00ada97a6/MDEC_Reference_Transcriptome/notebook_post/Project-Summary-ENCORE-MDEC-RNA-DNA-Extractions.md)  This protocol is based off the Lab protocol to submit raw sequence files to [NCBI Sequence Read Archive](https://github.com/Putnam-Lab/Lab_Management/blob/master/Bioinformatics_%26_Coding/Data_Mangament/SRA-Upload_Protocol.md)
+This post details the NCBI Sequence Read Archive upload for the Tagseq data of ENCORE Priming experiment only focusing on Mdec molecular responses.
+The github repo with the data from that project can be found [here](https://github.com/flofields/Coral_Priming_Experiments_Summer_2024.git).
+All molecular metadata can be found [here](https://github.com/flofields/Coral_Priming_Experiments_Summer_2024/tree/5dba240ac13474e911af17f6027ad065f7b6b03c/data/Molecular).
+This protocol is based off the Lab protocol to submit raw sequence files to [NCBI Sequence Read Archive](https://github.com/Putnam-Lab/Lab_Management/blob/master/Bioinformatics_%26_Coding/Data_Mangament/SRA-Upload_Protocol.md)

 ## Overview

-These sequences are from the ENCORE Photosynthesis irradiance - Thermal performance curve project which accesses how temperatur and light interact to influence the coral's photosynthesis efficiency   ps://github.com/flofields/ENCORE_Transcriptomes)
+These sequences are from the ENCORE Priming project which exams the role of environmental priming (cis = same stressor and trans = different stressor) in coral tolerance response mechanisms.

 ### 1. Create a BioSample first